groundmouse/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More pointers str and array functions
+More pointers str and array functions.